Introduction to Bollinger Bands and RSI

 Disclaimer

 The information provided in this article is for educational purposes only and should not be considered financial advice.
 Trading Forex involves significant risk and may not be suitable for all investors.
 Past performance is not indicative of future results.
-Always conduct your own research and consider your financial situation before making any .
+Always conduct your own research and consider your financial situation before making any trading decisions.
 Seek advice from a licensed financial advisor if needed.

 Conclusion